siddheshgunjal/TF-Image-Classifier-API/README.md

 Your Custom Image classification API is ready!

+## Deploy on AWS with Docker :rocket:
+Please Refer [AWS docker setup guide][gh-aws-docker] to deploy this application on AWS EC2 instance with docker.

 ##  Support :sparkles:
 If you get stuck, we’re here to help.
 The following are the best ways to get assistance working through your issue: